 Having a car on campus can be a great asset.
-Whether you picture yourself shepherding all your new college friends around town or easily visiting your family on holiday breaks, owning your transportation can open a world of opportunity.
+Whether you want to take all your new college friends around town or easily visit your family on holiday breaks, owning your transportation can open a world of opportunity.

 But there are some potential downsides to bringing your vehicle to campus.
 After all, having a car means you have to find somewhere to park it!